yugabyte/yugabyte-db/docs/content/latest/explore/multi-region-deployments/row-level-geo-partitioning.md

 ## Step 1.
 Create table with partitions

-First, we create the parent table that contains a `geo_partition` column which is used to create list-based partitions for each geographic region we want to partition data into as shown in the diagram below.
+First, we create the parent table that contains a `geo_partition` column which is used to create list-based partitions for each geographic region we want to partition data into as shown in the following diagram:

 ![Row-level geo-partitioning](/images/explore/multi-region-deployments/geo-partitioning-1.png)